Ethics: Religious Perspectives

 A - - A*.
 Submitted work is of an outstanding quality and excellent in one or more of the following ways: - Has originality of exposition with the student’s own thinking being readily apparent. - Provides clear evidence of extensive and relevant independent study. - Arguments are laid down with clarity and provide the reader with successive stages of consideration to reach conclusions.

-the ability to interpret, in translation, some of the primary texts from Mesopotamia and Egypt, and those in the Old Testament and New Testament relating to ethical values
+the ability to interpret, in translation, some of the primary texts from the Hindu and Buddhist traditions , and those in the Old Testament and New Testament relating to ethical values

 the ability to analyse the origins of ethical values as reflected in some of the religious traditions of the world

-the ability to compare and contrast the main ethical emphases of the religious traditions of Judaism, Christianity and Buddhism
+the ability to compare and contrast the main ethical emphases of the religious traditions of Judaism, Christianity, Hinduism and Buddhism

 the ability to examine critically the strengths and weaknesses of the ‘divine command’ theory